 Make no mistake: This is people-based marketing, not device-based.
 And all experiences are not created equal.
-For retail banks, an exceptional customer experience must be as personalized as possible; for insurance companies, as understandable as possible; for wealth management firms, as valuable as possible.
-In each case, your brand must create moments that stir the emotions of your customer and clients, and win them over.
+For retail banks, an exceptional customer experience must be as personalised as possible; for insurance companies, as understandable as possible; for wealth management firms, as valuable as possible.
+In each case, your brand must create moments that stir the emotions of your customer and clients and win them over.

 Digital disruptors: Taking the lead.

-Let’s look at how digital disruptors differ from the mainstream and how these differences contribute to the leaders’ ability to create and connect compelling experiences that help them acquire, convert, and retain customers.
+Let’s look at how digital disruptors differ from the mainstream and how these differences contribute to the leaders’ ability to create and connect compelling experiences that help them to acquire, convert and retain customers.